File a Complaint

 - If your complaint is about Medical Assistance in Dying (MAID), please contact the Office of the Chief Coroner first, where appropriate.

 You should consider these avenues, where appropriate, before contacting CPSO.
 If it isn’t possible, or you’ve tried without success to get your issue resolved, you can speak to us at 416-967-2603 or 1-800-268-7096 ext.
 603 or send us an email at [email protected].
 When emailing, please provide a phone number at which you can be reached so we can best assist you and address your concerns.

 If you’re filing a complaint on behalf of someone else, submit both the complaint form and an authorization for representation form.

-We’ll try to follow up with you within two business days.
-The doctor will be notified of your complaint and will have a chance to respond.
+We’ll do our best to follow up with you within two business days.
+Please note: the doctor will be notified in the event that a formal complaint is filed and will have a chance to respond.